I came across this week’s Discover challenge by The Daily Post themed on ‘a chance encounter’. I thought why not pen down a story. So, here it goes.

 “Shall I close my eyes?”
 I asked of her almost innocently, the next moment realising that that was exactly what she had instructed me to do seconds ago.

 “Of course!” she said in a dismissive tone.

-“O come on, don’t pretend, atleast when you know I have seen you staring”, she pulled my clothes from my hands and showed me the door.
+“O come on, don’t pretend, atleast when you know I have seen you staring”, she directed me towards the door.

 “They fit me just fine”, she came out of the room in a few minutes.